-Investor disputes concerning investment losses for accounts managed by Registered Investment Advisors (RIA) are resolved through forums specified and consented to in the Investment Advisory Agreement between investor and the RIA.
-RIAs are supervised either by state regulators or the SEC depending on the total amount of combined client assets under management.
+Investor disputes concerning investment losses for accounts managed by Registered Investment Advisors (RIAs) are resolved through different forums designated in the Investment Advisory Agreement between an investor and the RIA.
+Either the SEC or state regulators supervise RIAs depending on the total amount of combined assets under management.
+Most of the disputes concerning investments losses in RIA accounts are resolved in court or in non-FINRA dispute resolution forums, but FINRA will accept some disputes under limited conditions.Our Firm Specializes in Recovering for Aggrieved Investors in FINRA Arbitration and RIA-related Disputes

 We have successfully prosecuted claims against brokerage firms and registered investment advisers in arbitration forums including: